Conducting UT for Shopping App Revamp

 Exploring ideas based on insights from 21 participants.

 During the user research, my main goal was to gather data that aligned with our research objectives.
-But as I reviewed the findings, I started uncovering deeper insights into how users interact with our product and what they truly need.
-These insights not only helped refine our user personas but also gave me a stronger sense of empathy for our users, allowing me to see things from their perspective.
+But as I reviewed the findings, I uncovered deeper insights into how users interact with our product and what they truly need.
+These insights not only helped refine our user personas but also gave me a stronger sense of empathy for our users.

 Through this process, I’ve learned how powerful research methods can be in understanding users on a deeper level.
 It’s helped me connect with their behaviors and needs, allowing me to make more thoughtful decisions that truly improve the user experience.